ganastor/htpc-download-box/README.md

 [Radarr](https://radarr.video) is the exact same thing, but for movies.

+[Readarr](https://readarr.com/) is the offshoot application that handles ebooks and audiobooks.

 ### Search for releases automatically with Usenet and torrent indexers

-Sonarr and Radarr can both rely on two different ways to download files:
+Sonarr, Radarr and Readarr can rely on two different ways to download files:

 - Usenet (newsgroups) bin files.
 That's the historical and principal option, for several reasons: consistency and quality of the releases, download speed, indexers organization, etc. Often requires a paid subscription to newsgroup servers.
 - Torrents.
 That's the new player in town, for which support has improved a lot lately.

 Files are searched automatically by Sonarr/Radarr through a list of _indexers_ that you have to configure.
 Indexers are APIs that allow searching for particular releases organized by categories.
 Think browsing the Pirate Bay programmatically.
 This is a pretty common feature for newsgroups indexers that respect a common API (called `Newznab`).
 However this common protocol does not really exist for torrent indexers.
 That's why a tool called [Prowlarr](https://wiki.servarr.com/prowlarr) is used.
-You can consider it as a local proxy API for the most popular torrent indexers.
+It can be considered as a local proxy API for the most popular torrent indexers.
 It searches and parses information from heterogeneous websites.

 ![Prowlarr indexers](img/prowlarr_indexers.png)

-The best release matching your criteria is selected by Sonarr/Radarr (eg. non-blacklisted 1080p release with enough seeds).
+The best release matching preset criteria is selected by Sonarr/Radarr (eg. non-blacklisted 1080p release with enough seeds).
 Then the download is passed on to another set of tools.

 ### Handle bittorrent and usenet downloads with Deluge and SABnzbd

-Sonarr and Radarr are plugged to downloaders for our 2 different systems:
+Sonarr, Radarr and Readarr are plugged to downloaders for our 2 different systems:

 - [SABnzbd](https://sabnzbd.org/) handles Usenet (newsgroups) binary downloads.
 - [Deluge](http://deluge-torrent.org/) handles torrent download.